 Nepal’s wetland, National Parks and Wildlife Reserve have become a domain for diverse species of birds comprising numerous rare species of bird-like Impeyan Pheasant, Nepal’s national bird, and Spiny Babbler, found only in Nepal.

-If you want to experience the wild plains of Nepal and bird watching interests you then Koshi Tappu wildlife reserve and Chitwan National park the popular spot for bird watching.
+If you want to experience the wild plains of Nepal and bird watching interests you then Koshi Tappu wildlife reserve and Chitwan National park are the popular spots for bird watching.
 Out of 848 species, a total of 423 species of birds are recorded in Koshi Tappu Wildlife Reserve, including 20 species of Ducks, two species of Ibises, many Egrets, Storks, Herons, and the endangered Swamp Partridges and Bengal Floricans.
 Likewise, there are around 600 different mixtures of birds in Chitwan National Park.
-Some of the birds that are found in this region are Giant Hornbill, Lesser Florican and Paradise Flycatcher.
+Some of the birds that are found in this region are Giant Hornbill, Lesser Florican, and Paradise Flycatcher.

 Stay at community-based lodges

-You will see the authenticity of the local’s kind-heartedness and feeling towards outsider is actually on display.
+You will see the authenticity of the local’s kind-heartedness and feeling towards outsiders is actually on display.
 The legendary stories and their enthusiasm to learn new things from outsiders are astounding.
-Communicating with teahouse owner is the best source of information when it comes to getting a deeper insight into a new culture.
+Communicating with the teahouse owner is the best source of information when it comes to getting a deeper insight into a new culture.

 The cuisine is always a significant aspect to discover the culture of a country.
-And local homemade cooking is access into authentic cuisine which you can find at local teahouses.
+And local homemade cooking is access to authentic cuisine which you can find at local teahouses.
 Thus if you want to cultivate your knowledge about Nepali culture and food, there is no better way than to stay at local teahouses with locals and have an authentic homemade meal